top of page

 • reduce the risk of trauma and dissatisfaction

-I will not tell you what you should do, but support you in making the choices that fit best for you and your family.
 I will be a sounding board, a safe space for the questions, fears, excitements, and uncertainties.
 I will be alongside you for the highs and the lows and always believing in you.
 I am here to support birth partners, siblings and help you rally support in your community.
 It takes a village.

 My practice as a doula is guided by the following values: